 Pastor & Politics

-This information was taken from the state of Virginia tax department web site.
-For more information, please go to the following web site: http://www.tax.virginia.gov/site.cfm?alias=SUTExemption#Requirements
+Information regarding churches and non-profits can be found on the state of Virginia tax department web site.
+Please go to the following web site: http://www.tax.virginia.gov/site.cfm?alias=SUTExemption#Requirements

 Is involvement in politics scriptural?

 Both the Old and New Testaments are filled with instructions to God’s people concerning their role in government.
 Some of the duties that the Bible directs believers to in relation to government are listed below: